 - Not drive too closely by another vehicle

 Moreover, if a court finds that a driver has acted negligently and caused an accident by not following these regulations, they can be held liable for any resulting damages and injuries.
+This will be an important part of making the insurance company payout.
 So if you've been injured due to someone's tailgating in Texas, it's important to have an experienced personal injury attorney by your side who can help you take legal action and get the compensation you deserve.

 Common Causes of Tailgating Accidents in Texas

 In Texas, car accidents caused by tailgating are common and often lead to serious injuries.
 Tailgating is the practice of driving too closely behind another vehicle, and it can have serious consequences.
 The following are some of the most common causes of tailgating accidents in Texas:

 Texas roads can be rough and damaged, leading to poor visibility for both drivers and tailgaters.
 This makes it difficult for a tailgater to maintain a safe distance from the other vehicles on the road.